-(Pocket-lint) - A VPN, or Virtual Private Network, allows you to surf the web and browse anonymously by hiding your IP address (your digital ID) and data traffic to external snoopers.
+(Pocket-lint) - A VPN, or Virtual Private Network, enables you to surf the web and browse anonymously by hiding your IP address (your digital ID) and data traffic to external snoopers.

 Many people use a VPN to trick some streaming services into believing they are in a different country, or to hide what they are doing, making many believe that they might be illegal, but while that might sound nefarious it is perfectly legitimate.

 How does a VPN work?